dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 **Apply Changes**

-When you are ready to apply the changes, you can use the **terraform-apply.yml** workflow to apply the changes to your account.
+When you are ready to apply the changes, use the **terraform-apply.yml** workflow to apply the changes to your account.
 This workflow will run `terraform apply` and post the output as a comment on the Pull Request.
 This will usually be the result of a merge after the Pull Request has and it's changes and speculative plan have been reviewed and approved by the team.

 <details>